U.S. Route 211: Precursor: Virginia State Route 21

 Virginia State Route 21 was an original state route defined by the Virginia General Assembly as part of a 4002 mi state highway system in January 1918.
 Running from Warrenton through Manassas and Fairfax to the Highway Bridge over the Potomac River at Washington, D.C.
 In 1921, VA 21 was rerouted around Manassas and also rerouted at Fairfax eastward through Falls Church along Lee Highway to a terminus at the Aqueduct Bridge (replaced by the nearby Key Bridge in 1923).
 This new route was roughly that of present-day US 29 from Warrenton to Washington, D.C.

 Also in December 1921, VA 21 was extended westward from Warrenton to what was then VA 7 at Massies Corner.
 It was then continued concurrently with VA 7 to Washington, Virginia.
 The following year, VA 21 was extended yet further west, first to Sperryville concurrent with VA 7, and then west through Luray to a terminus at VA 3 (now US 11) New Market, replacing VA 16.

 In 1926 following the creation of U.S. Numbered Highway System, US 211 and US 50 designations were added to VA 21 (US 211 from New Market to Fairfax and US 50 from Fairfax to Washington, D.C.).
 In July 1933, VA 21 was removed from the state highway system as part of a commonwealth-wide renumbering scheme.

 US 211

 US 211 was an original US Highway, debuting in late 1926.
 It ran concurrently with the portion of what was then Virginia State Route 21 from New Market to Fairfax.
+US 211 begins on Old Cross Road.
 In 1928, US 211 was extended eastward to Washington, D.C., along the remainder of VA 21, replacing what had been US 50.
 (US 50 was relocated to the south along the route of what is now VA 236 from Fairfax to Alexandria.)

 In 1934, US 29 was added to the route of US 211 from Warrenton to Washington, D.C.
+When it was extended to Washington, D.C. it was about 101 miles long.

 In July 1980, the US 29/US 211 concurrency was eliminated.
 The eastern terminus of US 211 was truncated from Washington, D.C., to its current end in Warrenton, leaving US 29 on that route.